Daemon Mode

 - Stale sockets: If Fresh crashes, socket files may remain.
 See Socket Locations for cleanup.

-- Signal handling: Some signals don't propagate to server terminals.
+- Signal handling: Some signals don't propagate to daemon terminals.

 Troubleshooting